-- 186 Profile Name: Power State Management - 187 Version: 1.0.0 - 188 Organization: DMTF - 189 CIM Schema Version: 2.18 - 190 Central Class: CIM\PowerManagementService - 191 Scoping Class: CIM\ComputerSystem - 192 The Power State Management Profile extends the management capability of the referencing - profiles by adding the capability to describe and manage the power state of computersystems. - 195 CIM\PowerManagementService shall be the Central Class of this profile.
+- 186 Profile Name: Power State Management - 187 Version: 1.0.1 - 188 Organization: DMTF - 189 CIM Schema Version: 2.19.1 - 190 Central Class: CIM PowerManagementService - 191 Scoping Class: CIM ComputerSystem - The Power State Management Profile extends the management capability of the referencing - 193 profiles by adding the capability to describe and manage the power state of computer - 194 systems. - 195 CIM PowerManagementService shall be the Central Class of this profile.
 The instance of - 196 CIM\PowerManagementService shall be the Central Instance of this profile.
-CIM\ComputerSystem shall - 197 be the Scoping Class of this profile.
-The instance of CIM\ComputerSystem with which the Central - 198 Instance is associated through an instance of CIM\HostedService shall be the Scoping Instance of this - 199 profile. - Table 1 identifies profiles on which this profile has a dependency.
+CIM\ComputerSystem shall - be the Scoping Class of this profile.
+The instance of CIM\ComputerSystem with which the Central - 198 Instance is associated through an instance of CIM HostedService shall be the Scoping Instance of this - 199 profile. - Table 1 identifies profiles on which this profile has a dependency.

-Table 1 - Referenced Profiles
+201 Table 1 - Related Profiles

-Profile Name Organization Version Description Profile Registration DMTF 1.0.0 Mandatory system.
-The profile describes the classes, property values, and methods that constitute a Pending Power
+Profile Name Organization Version Requirement Description Profile Registration DMTF 1.0.0 Mandatory